tbela99/uploadManager/README.md

 ##### Options:

 - container - (*string*) upload container id.
+- pause - (*boolean*) allow user to pause/resume upload (if the browser can resume broken upload) otherwise the resume button will only appear when an error occur. default to false.
+- chunckSize - (*int*) chunk file size. default to 1Mb. if the browser can resume broken file upload, file will be split in pieces of a maximum length of chunckSize.
 - base - (*string*, optional) url of the page that will handle server side file upload. default to *upload.php*.
 - limit - (*int*, optional) maximum number of files the user can upload.
 0 means no restriction. default to 0.
 - filesize - (*int*, optional) maximum size of a file the user can upload.
 0 means no restriction. default to 0.